New Year’s Resolutions don’t work!

 If you have the “get-it-done” mindset like we do, you’ve done your fair share of goal–setting at the start of each New Year.
 However, as time goes by, we felt frustration as we fell short on our ambitious plans.
 We tried to do too much and as a result, we didn’t do anything very well.

-In 1999, we started the simple discipline of developing a One Word theme for the upcoming year.
+A few years ago, we started the simple discipline of developing a One Word theme for the upcoming year.
 That’s right—One Word.
 Not a phrase or a statement, just a single word.
 By focusing on just One Word we have experienced incredible life-change year after year.
 When you discover your One Word for the year, it gives you more clarity, passion and purpose for life.

 The One Word exercise brings simplicity and focus.
 It cuts through the distractions and keeps us focused on what really matters.
 It has stretched us in all areas: spiritually, physically, mentally, emotionally, relationally and financially.
 God has transformed us through this exercise; God delights in life change.